THE MOST CONVINCING PRANK

 - Dripping candle wax burns as it falls.

-- A candle burns itself free of its support and falls while burning.
+- A candle melts itself free of its support and falls while burning.

 effects also exist somewhat above the tops of the trees.